peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-11 It's Hard to Dance.md

 - Hymn asks Mabel if she can help their persuasion skills
 	- Mabel uses Enhance Ability to give Hymn advantage on Charisma checks
 - Hymn says that they will accept the pact and holds their hand out
-	- When the demon goes to give it to them, they successfully finesse it into the Bag of Devouring as the demon yells something in Abyssal that only Oz can understand
+	- When the demon goes to give it to them, they successfully finesse it into the Bag of Devouring as the demon yells something in Abyssal
 >[!redacted]

 - With the sword problem gone, Oz asks if they can go to town now